MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 5.3 Mixing Up Buffer Numbers

-iBands handles three lines, and beginners most often get confused by the order of the buffer numbers.
+iBands handles three lines, and the most confusing point for beginners is often the order of the buffer numbers.

-If you remember this in reverse, the code may compile and run, but the trading judgment can be completely wrong.
+If you remember this order incorrectly, the code may compile and run, but the trading judgment can be completely wrong.

-For example, if you intend to judge the lower band but specify buffer_num = 1, you are actually comparing against the middle line, so the entry condition becomes something else.
+For example, if you specify buffer_num = 0 while intending to check the upper band, you will actually compare the middle line, and the entry condition becomes a different rule.

 Common Situations